pro465/nnoq/tutorial.md

 ## pattern matching and replacement
 Proofs of theorems in nnoq rely primarily on rewriting.

-The idea of rewriting is this: if you have an axiom/theorem that says `A := B`, what that really means is if you had an instance of `A` -- basically, a match for the pattern `A`, with all it's variables substituted with expressions -- then you can transform that expression into `B` (again with its variables substituted with the values they had in `A`).
+The idea of rewriting is this: if you have an axiom/theorem that says `A := B`, what that really means is if you had an instance of `A` -- basically, a match for the pattern `A`, with all it's variables substituted with expressions -- then you can transform that expression into `B` (again with its variables substituted with the values they had in `A`) _while preserving some underlying property_.
+That property might be equality, or it might not.
+What matters is whether the properties of `:=` (see [here](./foundations.md)) also hold for the underlying property in question.

 For example, say we know `Or(x, x) := x` and we name it `or_idemp`, then we know:
   1. <details>